sriniGalway/tw/README.md

     }

-Terraform will create all the required resources and provision the vm
+Terraform will create all the required resources and provision the vm After we run terraform apply on this configuration, it will automatically output the DNS address of the ELB.
+After the instance registers, this should respond with the default nginx web page.

 5. Test (in an automated fashion)
 + make test output